romaninsh/dorm/docs/src/1b-table-columns.md

 # Table Columns

 `Table` allows you to define and reference columns.
-A `Column` is another struct in DORM.
+A `Column` is another struct in Vantage.
 Using columns outside of table context is convenient, such as for defining an expression:

 ```rust